 Although mobile money is a relatively new invention, it's already having a profound impact on developing communities.
 Here are a few of the features that make mobile money so attractive:

 Although cryptocurrencies share many traits with mobile money, they aren’t the same thing.
-Mobile money typically relies on centralized mobile providers to transfer fiat currencies—money backed by a country’s government rather than a physical commodity.
+Mobile money typically relies on centralized mobile providers to transfer fiat currencies.
 However, cryptocurrencies like Bitcoin are decentralized peer-to-peer (P2P) payment networks.
 Crypto relies on a new technology called "blockchain" to verify transactions without a third-party custodian like an exchange or bank.
 Anyone with cryptocurrency in their digital wallet could send digital funds directly to anyone with a compatible crypto wallet.

-Some crypto projects like Ethereum are attempting to build "decentralized finance" (DeFi) apps that mimic traditional financial services.
+Some crypto projects are attempting to build "decentralized finance" (DeFi) apps that mimic traditional financial services.
 For example, decentralized exchanges (DEXs) allow anyone to swap cryptocurrencies without providing personal information to a centralized company.
-There are also decentralized crypto loan services like Aave that accept crypto collateral without requiring a credit check.
+There are also decentralized crypto loan services, for example built by Aave, that accept crypto collateral without requiring a credit check.
 Many of the services in the DeFi sector are similar to those offered by mobile money, but they use different systems to achieve their goals.

 However, cryptocurrencies can have volatile price swings.
 And since blockchain is a relatively new technology, it is prone to hacks and scams.
 Plus, the regulation surrounding crypto assets differs throughout the world.
 There are even some countries, like China, that have firm bans against crypto transfers.